wrynearson/wrynearson.github.io/src/posts/2025-05-20-home-cloud.md

 1. Block advertisement on the whole network (with a real benefit of decreasing loading times for web pages).
 2. Have a shared network-accessible storage option for files besides photos.
-3. Be able to run services separately (in virtual machines or Docker containers).
+3. Be able to run services separately (in virtual machines or Docker containers) for better isolation and backups.
 4. Access files and services securely while not at home.
 5. Start monitoring electricity use of devices.
 6. Run a virtual Windows machine for cross-device testing of projects at work.
-7. Run monthly processing of large OSM dataset files (for https://willwill.run/watermap) without relying on me remembering to do so.
+7. Run monthly processing of large OSM dataset files (for my [watermap](https://willwill.run/watermap) project) without relying on me remembering to do so.
 8. Make a custom endpoint of public transportation departures near my apartment to create a "leave by" notice and send to an LED Matrix device, or serve it as a simple web page.
+9. Host a file conversion service like [ConvertX](https://github.com/C4illin/ConvertX).
-9. ...
+10. ...

 OK, before we fall too deep into this rabbit hole, I wanted to test the basics.
 Luckily, I had everything I already needed.

-# Round 1
+# Round 1 (January 2025)

 ## Hardware

 - A laptop from 2015 that has a broken keyboard.
 - A 4TB external hard drive.